 Some states may impose stricter health and safety regulations, while others may provide for lenient landlord right of entry laws.
-Familiarizing yourself with your state’s specific laws will help protect your financial and legal rights and allow for a comprehensive Lease/Rental Agreement.
+Familiarizing yourself with Virginia’s specific laws will help protect your financial and legal rights and allow for a comprehensive Lease/Rental Agreement.

 The sample lease agreement below describes a contract between “Landlord” Wendy Thomas and “Tenant” Sally Robinson.
-She agrees to rent a house in Richmond for $7,000 per month for a fixed term beginning on June 19, 2017 and ending on December 19, 2017.
+She agrees to rent a house in Richmond for $7,000 per month for a fixed term.
 The tenant agrees to pay for all utilities and services for the Premises.